Roosevelt High School (Roosevelt, New York): Academics

-The student can fail no more than the equivalent of 1 credit in minor subjects each year (i.e. Technology 1/2 credit, Home Economics 1/2 credit, etc.)
+The student can fail no more than the equivalent of one credit in minor subjects each year (i.e., technology 0.5 credit, home economics 0.5 credit, etc.)

-To be promoted from grade 9 to 10, a student must earn 4 units of credit.

-These units must include: 1 in English and 1 in Social Studies.
-To be promoted from grade 10 to grade 11, a student must have earned 9 units of credit.
-These units must include: 2 units in English, 2 units in Social Studies, 1 unit in Mathematics, 1 unit in Science.
+To be promoted from grade 9 to 10, a student must earn four units of credit, including one in English and one in social studies.
+To be promoted from grade 10 to grade 11, a student must have earned nine units of credit, including two in English, two in social studies, one in mathematics, and one in science.
 A student must receive a minimum grade of 70 in order to advance.

 Demographics

 As of the 2018–19 school year, the student body of Roosevelt High School consisted of: